How To Protect Your WordPress Site From A Brute-Force Attack

 Pierluigi Paganini, Chief Information Security Officer, Security Affairs

 As you can see, WordPress security is of the utmost importance if you run a WordPress site.
-Hopefully, the information in this article has shown you what to do to prevent brute-force attacks on your WordPress site.
-If you need any further help or assistance with WordPress security, please consult a WordPress security specialist, or search for a WordPress service provider in our WordPress Services Directory.
+Hopefully, the information in this article will help prevent brute-force attacks on your WordPress site.
+If you need any further help or assistance with WordPress security, please seek help from a WordPress security specialist, or search for a professional WordPress technical provider in our WordPress Services Directory.

-Also, don’t forget to subscribe to WPCompendium.org to receive notifications whenever we publish new tutorials on WordPress security and tutorials about WordPress security plugins and solutions.
+Also, please remember to subscribe to WPCompendium.org to receive notifications when we publish new tutorials on WordPress security and reviews of new security plugins and solutions.